braze-inc/braze-docs/_docs/_user_guide/engagement_tools/landing_pages/connect_subdomain.md

 ## Troubleshooting

-### My subdomain connection failed
+### My custom domain connection failed

-Verify that your subdomain was entered correctly and that it matches what you submitted to Braze from your domain provider account.
+Verify that your domain was entered correctly and that it matches what you submitted to Braze from your domain provider account.
 If it's correct and matches, check the TXT and CNAME records provided by Braze.
 They should match the records you entered into your domain provider account.

 ## Frequently asked questions

-### Can I connect multiple subdomains to my workspace or connect one subdomain to multiple workspaces?
+### Can I connect multiple domains to my workspace or connect one domain to multiple workspaces?

-No, you currently can only connect one subdomain to a workspace.
+No, you currently can only connect one domain to a workspace.

 [1]: {% image_buster /assets/img/landing_pages/connect_subdomain.png %}